Gulf of Alaska: Two Oceans Meet, But Do Not Mix

 Theory 1 – Surface Tension:

-The first theory is that the two oceans don’t mix due to surface tension.
-The difference in temperature and density creates a barrier that prevents the mixing of the water.
-The surface tension acts like a thin layer that keeps the two water masses separate.
+The first theory is that the two oceans do not blend because of surface tension.
+The temperature and density disparity provides a barrier that does not allow the mixing of the water.
+The surface tension acts like a thin layer that keeps the two masses of water apart.

 Theory 2 – Coriolis Effect:

-The second theory is that the Coriolis Effect causes the two oceans to separate.
-The Coriolis Effect is the force that causes fluids, including water, to move in a curved path rather than a straight line.
-The rotation of the earth causes this effect, which could be responsible for the separation of the two oceans.
+The second theory is that the Coriolis Effect is the reason that makes the two oceans separate.
+The Coriolis Effect is what makes the fluids such as water move in a curved direction instead of a straight line.
+This effect is due to the rotation of the earth which may have led to the separation between the two oceans.

 Theory 3 – Density Difference:

-The third theory is that the difference in density is the reason behind the separation of the two oceans.
-The Pacific Ocean is warmer and less dense, while the Arctic Ocean is colder and denser.
-This creates a boundary between the two water masses that prevents them from mixing.
+The third theory is that the separation of the two oceans is due to the difference in density.
+The Pacific Ocean is light and not as dense whereas the Arctic Ocean is cold and dense.
+This forms a barrier between the two masses of water making them not to mix.

 The Environmental Significance: